sidhant-barai/chemical-biodegradability-prediction/README.md

 ### **Result**
 * Achieved a peak predictive accuracy of **81.1%** using the Random Forest Classifier.
 * Demonstrated that classification models significantly outperform regression for discrete environmental safety targets.
-* Produced a professional technical report following the **IEEE Transactions format**.

 ---